ultranationalism/GPT-SoVITS-mindspore/README.md

 ## Pretrained Models

-You can utilize the model conversion tool `GPT_SoVITS/convert.py` to transform PyTorch model weights into MindSpore model weights.
+You can use the model conversion tool `GPT_SoVITS/convert.py` to transform PyTorch model weights into MindSpore model weights.

 Download pretrained models from [GPT-SoVITS Models](https://huggingface.co/lj1995/GPT-SoVITS) and place them in `GPT_SoVITS/pretrained_models`.

 Users in China region can download these two models by entering the links below and clicking "Download a copy"

 - [GPT-SoVITS Models](https://www.icloud.com.cn/iclouddrive/056y_Xog_HXpALuVUjscIwTtg#GPT-SoVITS_Models)

+## Start Inference